Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

+This section summarizes multiple common features shared by all proposed iterative algorithms.
+Since the {\sc TN-DFD} is employed to approximate the optimal solution of the {\sc TN-DA}, the objective function~\eqref{eq:tn_da_leader_obj} of the {\sc TN-DA} is utilized to evaluate any network design $\mathbf{z}$ produced by the {\sc TN-DFD}, using Equation~\eqref{eq:design_obj}.
+Regardless of the set $\hat{T}$ used to obtain the design $\mathbf{z}$, the input trip set to evaluate $\mathbf{z}$ is always the full trip set $T$.
+Under the design $\mathbf{z}$, this evaluation is performed using the choice decisions $\delta^r$ from $\mathcal{C}^r$ and the optimal path $\pi^r$ associated with each trip $r$.

-To evaluate the quality of the ODMTS designs found by the iterative algorithms, two additional metrics, i.e., \textit{False Rejection Rate} ($\%R_{false}$) and \textit{False Adoption Rate} ($\%A_{false}$), are introduced to measure the violation of the correct rejection and correct adoption properties (Properties \ref{property:reject} and \ref{property:adopt}).
+To evaluate the quality of the network designs found by the iterative algorithms, two additional metrics, i.e., {\sc False Rejection Rate} ($\%R_{false}$) and {\sc False Adoption Rate} ($\%A_{false}$), are introduced to measure the violation of the {\sc Correct Rejection} and {\sc Correct Adoption} properties (Properties~\ref{property:reject}~and~\ref{property:adopt}).
 These two metrics are defined as follows:

-Here, the set $(T \setminus \hat{T}) \cap T'$ represents the set of latent trips that are not considered during the design, and the set $\hat{T} \cap T'$ represents the latent trips considered.
-Core trips are excluded because they are always included in $\hat{T}$.
+Here, $\%R_{false}$ indicates the percentage of latent trips that are excluded during the network design although they adopt the resulting design, implying false rejection, whereas $\%A_{false}$ corresponds to the percentage of latent trips that are included during the network design although they reject the resulting design, implying false adoption.
+Core trips are excluded from the calculation of these metrics, because they are always included in $\hat{T}$ and not associated with a choice function.
+The subsequent two Remarks highlight that obtaining zero {\sc False Rejection Rate} or {\sc False Adoption Rate} is neither a necessary nor a sufficient condition for finding an optimal solution of {\sc TN-DA} as these conditions depend on the trip set considered in the {\sc TN-DFD} problem.
+Nevertheless, they establish desired adoption properties by identifying an equilibrium between the transit agency and latent riders based on the latent riders considered during the network design.

-\begin{rmk} It is possible that the solution of the ODMTS-DFD with a trip set $\hat{T} \neq \hat{T}^*$ is a design $\mathbf{z} \neq \mathbf{z^*}$ that satisfies both correct rejection property and correct adoption property.
-Thus, satisfying both properties under an input trip set $\hat{T}$ does not necessarily imply that $\mathbf{z}$ is the optimal solution of ODMTS-DA. \end{rmk}
+\begin{rmk} It is possible that the solution of the {\sc TN-DFD} with a trip set $\hat{T} \neq \hat{T}^*$ is a design $\mathbf{z} \neq \mathbf{z^*}$ that satisfies both {\sc Correct Rejection} property and {\sc Correct Adoption} property.
+Thus, satisfying both properties under an input trip set $\hat{T}$ does not necessarily imply that $\mathbf{z}$ is the optimal solution of {\sc TN-DA}. \end{rmk}